-The flightline access-gate was for the VNAF SPADS aircraft parking, and the ARVN QC interrogation compound including the Special Police Branch for civilian intelligence, which was fenced and secure.
-Strange things were rumored to take place in that compound, and it was also where interrogation of NVA/VC prisoners took place.
+The access-gate was to the flightline and VNAF Skyraider A-1H aircraft parking area, and the fenced and secure ARVN QC interrogation compound, including the Special Police Branch for civilian intelligence.
+Strange things were rumored to take place in that compound, and it was also where interrogation of NVA/Viet Cong prisoners took place.

 Generally, a QC (military police) and USAF Air Police guarded that gate together.
 I had relieved the day AP and received his pass-on instructions.
 There weren't any.
 The Air Policeman got in the AP pickup and they drove off.
-The Vietnamese

-QC walked away without explanation.
+The Vietnamese QC walked away without explanation.